Caux Palace Expos 2026

 About the exhibition

-Following on from 2025, the Fondation de Caux is continuing its project to showcase press cartoonists whose work resonates deeply with the themes of our forums: democracy and security issues.
+After 2025, we continue our initiative to showcase press cartoonists whose work resonates deeply with the themes of our forums: democracy and security issues.

-This year, two cartoonists from the Middle East, Hani Abbas and Emad Hajjaj, will present their work.
-Through their drawings, they shed light on the complexity of today’s world, examine its tensions and divisions, sometimes offering a scathing or ironic perspective, whilst also opening up avenues of hope and meaning in a world that is losing its bearings.
+This year, two cartoonists from the Middle East, Hani Abbas and Emad Hajjaj, present their work.
+The former works in pencil, whilst the latter favours digital tools, each imbuing their drawings with a unique sensibility.
+Through their lines, they shed light on the complexity of today’s world, examine its tensions and divisions, sometimes offering a scathing or ironic perspective, whilst also opening up prospects for hope and meaning in a world that is losing its bearings.

 The artists